Courses

 PHYS B306 Mathematical Methods in the Physical Sciences

 This course presents topics in applied mathematics useful to students, including physicists, engineers, physical chemists, geologists, and computer scientists studying the natural sciences.
 Topics are taken from Fourier series, integral transforms, advanced ordinary and partial differential equations, special functions, boundary-value problems, functions of complex variables, and numerical methods.
+Corequisites: (PHYS B201 or H106) and MATH B201.
 Lecture three hours and additional recitation sessions as needed.
-Prerequisite: MATH 201 and 203.

 Contact Us